CommitteeOfZero/polyversal-coz-linux-patcher/README.md

 # Multiversal CoZ Linux patcher

-These instructions are for running the games from the Linux Steam client using Steam Play or the Steam Deck.
+These instructions and the included Bash script are intended to streamline installation of CoZ patches for Steam Play, including on Steam Deck.

 *This script is possible in no small part due to the work of [/u/PartTimeBento](https://www.reddit.com/u/PartTimeBento), who [provided many of the necessary instructions to automate this in a post on Reddit](https://www.reddit.com/r/SteamDeck/comments/uitpca/patching_steinsgate_and_steinsgate0_on_the).*

 ## Backing up saved games and wiping a Proton prefix

 If you have an existing installation the game using a Proton version other than Valve Proton 7 (Proton 7.0-5 or later, to be specific), you will need to wipe the Proton prefix prior to beginning [preparation](#preparations).
-You should back up your saved games to another directory prior to wiping the prefix; this helps avoid any potential issues caused by a malfunction in the Steam Cloud saves' implementation.
+You should back up your saved games to another directory prior to wiping the prefix; this helps avoid any potential issues caused by a malfunction in the implementation of Steam Cloud saves for the title in question.
 You can move the saved games back into the Proton prefix after [running the multiversal patcher](#running-the-multiversal-patcher).

 ## Preparatop,